Skip to content

 go test -exec sudo ./...

-Once you have the dependencies you can run all tests on a different kernel:
+To test the current package with a different kernel version you can use vimto.
+Once you have installed vimto and its dependencies you can run all tests on a different kernel:

 Regenerating testdata and source code